Panel of Professional Advisors

 |Brenda Smith-Myles, Ph.D.

 Ohio Center for Autism and Law Incidence (OCALI) and the Ziggurat GroupBrenda Smith Myles, a consultant with the Ziggurat Group and chief program officer for the Autism Society, is the recipient of the Autism Society’s 2004 Outstanding Professional Award and the 2006 Princeton Fellowship Award.
 She has written numerous articles and books on Asperger Syndrome and autism, including Asperger Syndrome and Difficult Moments: Practical Solutions for Tantrums, Rage, and Meltdowns (with Southwick) and Asperger Syndrome and Adolescence: Practical Solutions for School Success (with Adreon).
 The latter is a winner of the Autism Society’s Outstanding Literary Work.
 Dr. Smith-Myles has made more than 500 presentations all over the world and written more than 150 articles and books on autism and Asperger Syndrome.
 She served as the co-chair of the National ASD Teacher Standards Committee and is on the National Institute of Mental Health’s Interagency Autism Coordinating Committee’s Strategic Planning Consortium.
-Dr. Smith Myles is also on the executive boards of several organizations, including the Organization for Autism Research and MAAP Services, Inc. In addition, she was acknowledged as the second-most productive applied researcher in autism spectrum disorders in the world from 1997 to 2004.
+Dr. Smith Myles is also on the executive boards of several organizations, including the Organization for Autism Research and MAAP Services, Inc. In addition, she was acknowledged as the second-most productive applied researcher in autism spectrum disorders in the world from 1997 to 2004.back to top

 |Ruth Christ Sullivan, Ph.D.

 Autism Services Center Ruth Christ Sullivan was the founder and executive director of the Autism Services Center in Huntington, W.Va., one of the few agencies in the United States to offer comprehensive, across-the-lifespan, autism-specific services in a community-integrated setting.
 She also founded the National Association of Residential Providers for Adults with Autism (NARPAA).
 Dr. Sullivan has been a professional in the field of autism for more than 45 years.
 She was the first elected president of the Autism Society and now serves as an honorary member of the Autism Society’s board of directors.
 Dr. Sullivan has lectured throughout the United States and around the world.
 She has published books, book chapters and articles, and for many years was a columnist for the Journal of Autism and Developmental Disabilities.
 She was a consultant for the movie Rain Man, and her son, Joseph, an autistic savant, was one of the two major autistic models for the character of Raymond (played by Dustin Hoffman).
 The movie was premiered in Huntington, with Dustin Hoffman present.
 In November 2005, she was appointed to the 32nd Institution on Rehabilitation Issues.
-She received the Autism Society Founders Award in 2007, as well as a Citation of Honor from the West Virginia State House of Delegates at a special session in January 2008.
+She received the Autism Society Founders Award in 2007, as well as a Citation of Honor from the West Virginia State House of Delegates at a special session in January 2008.back to top

 |Luke Y. Tsai, M.D.

 University of Michigan Medical School Luke Tsai is a scholar, researcher, teacher and, most importantly, a father of a young man with autism.
 He received his medical degree from Taipei Medical University in Taiwan and completed his residency training in general psychiatry and fellowship in child and adolescent psychiatry at the University of Iowa Hospitals.
 He held academic and professional appointments at the University of Iowa College of Medicine and the University of Kansas School of Medicine.
 Dr. Luke Tsai is a professor of psychiatry and pediatrics at the University of Michigan Medical School.
 He is also founder and director of developmental disorders at the University of Michigan Medical Center.
 In addition, Dr. Tsai is consultant editor of the Journal of Autism and Developmental Disorders and is on the editorial board of Focus on Autistic Behavior.
 Dr. Tsai is a Diplomate in psychiatry and child psychiatry, certified by the American Board of Psychiatry and Neurology, and a Fellow of the American Academy of Child and Adolescent Psychiatry.
 Dr. Tsai has received awards and honors for his work with individuals with neuropsychiatric disorders.
-His publications include more than 80 articles and 40 books or chapters.
+His publications include more than 80 articles and 40 books or chapters.back to top

 |Diane Twachtman-Cullen, Ph.D., CCC-SLP

 ADDCONDiane Twachtman-Cullen is a communication disorders specialist and licensed speech-language pathologist specializing in autism, Asperger’s Syndrome and related conditions.
 She holds an M.A. in speech-language pathology, a sixth-year diploma in early childhood education and a Ph.D. in special education.
 She has authored numerous chapters and articles, as well as the following books: A Passion to Believe: Autism and the Facilitated Communication Phenomenon, Trevor Trevor, and How to Be a Para Pro: A Comprehensive Training Manual for Paraprofessionals.
 Her book How Well Does Your IEP Measure Up? is co-authored with her daughter, Jennifer Twachtman-Bassett.
 Dr. Twachtman-Cullen is the editor-in-chief of Autism Spectrum Quarterly magazine.
 Dr. Twachtman-Cullen is a member of the following professional advisory boards: Asperger Syndrome Parent Education Network (ASPEN), the Gray Center for Social Learning and Understanding, MAAP, Inc., the Special Minds Foundation and the Virtual Autism Clinic.
 She provides consultative services and training seminars internationally on a variety of topics related to autism spectrum disorders and language development.
 Dr. Twachtman-Cullen spoke at the first conference for professionals sponsored by the National Autistic Society in Manchester, England, in March 2010, where she had the pleasure of being interviewed by Dr. Lorna Wing.
-She also co-authored The IEP from A to Z: How to Create Meaningful and Measurable Goals and Objectives.
+She also co-authored The IEP from A to Z: How to Create Meaningful and Measurable Goals and Objectives.back to top

 |Jennifer Twachtman-Reilly, M.S., CCC-SLP

 Connecticut Children’s Medical CenterJennifer Twachtman-Bassett is a speech-language pathologist and member of the Autism Society’s Panel of Professional Advisors.
 She also serves on the board of directors of the Autism Society of Connecticut.
 Ms. Twachtman-Bassett is part of the Autism Spectrum Assessment Program at Connecticut Children’s Medical Center (CCMC) in Hartford, where she contributes to diagnosis of children with autism spectrum disorders in collaboration with the Department of Developmental Pediatrics.
 Ms. Twachtman-Bassett also provides social language and problem-solving evaluations for older children with Asperger syndrome and related disorders in collaboration with developmental pediatrics, as well as individual therapy and parent training.
 She has served on the clinical feeding team, where she has addressed the needs of children with behavioral feeding disorders.
 Ms. Twachtman-Bassett is the speech and language consultant at Butler Hospital in Providence, Rhode Island, where she conducts evaluations and provides strategies for addressing social and language-based aspects of problem solving and behavioral issues.
 In addition, she provides consultation/training for individuals with ASD through the ADDCON Center, LLC, in Higganum, Connecticut.
 Ms. Twachtman-Bassett is the associate editor of Autism Spectrum Quarterly, where she contributes a column on translating research into practice.
 She co-authored (with Diane Twachtman-Cullen) How Well Does Your IEP Measure Up?: Quality Indicators for Effective Service Delivery.
 Ms. Twachtman-Bassett has contributed her expertise to several chapters and articles.
-She has also presented her clinical work at state, regional and national conferences, and provides a number of professional workshops, training and consultation.
+She has also presented her clinical work at state, regional and national conferences, and provides a number of professional workshops, training and consultation.back to top

 |Paul Wehman, Ph.D.